Are you tired of (not) reaching your full potential? Improve your life with daily simple rules instead!

 K. Eisenhardt and D. Sull wrote a few academic articles about this topic, two successful HBR articles, and a book called “Simple rules: How to thrive in a complex world.”
 In the book, they tell the story of when they were teaching the concept of simple rules to a few managers, and some participants came back the next day mentioning that they had created simple rules to improve their own personal life, like their health or parenting.

 I applied this concept to my life in a slightly different way than it is described in the book.
-I did not start by setting a goal and then create simple rules to reach it.
+I did not start by setting a goal and then creating simple rules to reach it.
 Instead, every day, my question was: “What was the bottleneck I had today?
 Which simple rule could have made my day better?”
 Think of it like having a daily journal, but with actionable learnings that summarize your day.
 I experimented with it, wrote more than 800 simple rules, and became known as the simple-rule-guy among my friends.

 How the “Simple Rule of the Day” improve my life and it can improve yours